New perspectives offered by BIM technology for the development of telecommunications infrastructure projects.

 What does it mean to work with a BIM model?

-The main characteristic that BIM technology implies is the realization of a digital (3D) model of the building.
+The main characteristic that BIM technology includes is the creation of a digital (3D) model of the building.
 This virtual model is shared and generated from the information provided by all the project contributors involved in the development of building projects.

 Three-dimensional (3D) design.

-Prior to learning about this process, it is essential to know that the concept of work with floor plans must be left aside, moving to three-dimensional work, so the location of the elements can be created, taking into account the spatial position.
+First of all, it is essential to know that the concept of working with floor plans must be left behind, moving instead to three-dimensional work, so that the location of the elements can be created taking into account the spatial position.
 It will create a much more precise design since the elements will be placed in their exact position in the installation.
-In addition, the measurement of materials and calculations will be improved since the lengths of the pipes will be more realistic.
+In addition, the measurement of materials and calculations will be improved since the lengths of the electrical conduits will be more realistic.

 Collaborative work will mean that information flows naturally among all project members.
-For example, to locate our telecommunications sockets we must make this location known to the electrical project engineer in order to locate the electrical sockets in the immediate vicinity.
-Also, being able to determine the position of the pickup system so that the lightning rod installation contemplates the grounding for this element, among other uses.
-Why not make a home installation knowing first-hand the equipment to automate?
+For example, with this we are able to locate our telecommunications sockets making the location known to the electrical project engineer, so that they can locate the electrical sockets in the immediate vicinity.
+Furthermore, we are able to determine the position of the pickup system so that the lightning rod installation takes into account the grounding for this system’s elements, among other uses.
+And why not make a home installation knowing first-hand the equipment to automate?

-In addition, given that the same virtual model is working together, the possible incidents (collisions) will be recognized at an earlier stage.
-You can create the design of the telecommunications installation while also taking into account where the electrical pipes, water pipes, air conditioning ducts are situated.
+In addition, given that everyone is working together on the same virtual model, the possible incidents (collisions) will be identified at an earlier stage.
+You can create the design of the telecommunications installation while also taking into account where the electrical conduits, water pipes and air conditioning ducts are situated.

 One step to point out is the update of the installation in the project phase.
 Imagine that there is a change somewhere in the project.
-So far, what should be done is to modify the plans and send them to the different collaborators that are affected.
-This leads to wasted time in carrying out this whole process, with errors associated with version management.
-However, with BIM technology, it is sufficient to update the BIM model, being notified of the changes made automatically, in real time.
+In this case, the plans need to be modified and sent to the different collaborators that are affected.
+This leads to wasted time in carrying out the entire process, with the errors associated with version management.
+However, with BIM technology all you have to do is update the BIM model and you will be automatically notified in real time of the changes made.

 Other additional uses.

-As the work is done with computer tools, the development of the project will allow you to keep track of the changes made without having to use external programs.
+Since the work is carried out with computer tools, the development of the project will allow you to keep track of the changes made without having to use external programs.